 Each faculty and school at the UGR employs one of the following two academic calendar models:

-Open semester model (Semestres abiertos): UGR faculties and schools employing the open semester model only have one extraordinary assessment period for both semesters, which is held after the second semester ordinary assessment period.
+Open semester model (Calendario con semestres abiertos): UGR faculties and schools employing the open semester model only have one extraordinary assessment period for both semesters, which is held after the ordinary assessment period in the second semester.

-Closed semester model (Semestres cerrados): UGR faculties and schools employing the closed semester model have two extraordinary assessment periods; one at the end of each semester, following each respective ordinary assessment period.
+Closed semester model (Calendario con semestres cerrados): UGR faculties and schools employing the closed semester model have two extraordinary assessment periods; one at the end of each semester, following each respective ordinary assessment period.

 In line with the UGR Assessment Policy and Regulations (Normativa de Evaluación y Calificación de los Estudiantes de la Universidad de Granada) approved by the Governing Council on 20 May 2013 and last modified on 26 October 2016, assessment procedures, exam dates and deadlines may vary from one degree to another.
 Please consult the academic calendar approved by your faculty or school for the specific exam dates and assignment deadlines that apply to you.